-All of this wrapped with general theory and approach applicable to other technology choises too.
+All of this wrapped with general theory and approach applicable to other technology choices too.

-What his book is about and how to read it.
+What is book is about and how to read it.
 Fedora, CentOS, VPS, virtualization, cloud and other terms explained to get everybody up to speed.

 The theoretical foundation.
 TCP/IP, internet protocols and network services.
 Understanding IPv4 and IPv6 addresses.

-What is a command line.
-Bash basics including navigation and files editing.
+What is a command line?
+Bash basics including filesystem navigation and files editing.
 SSH configuration.

-Exploring networking setup, connecting VPS to the world Internet, private networking.
+Exploring networking setup, connecting VPS to the world Internet, private networking with our other servers.